huaminghuangtw/Evergreen-Notes/Fleeting-Notes/Fleeting-Notes.md

 Illusory Truth Effect:

 It’s the tendency to believe false information after consistent, repeated exposures.
 In other words, if you’re told something over and over again, it takes root in your mind as a truth.

+---

+the television series Yellowstone

+In the scene, Travis (played by show creator Taylor Sheridan) is offering advice to Jimmy, an aspiring rodeo competitor:

+Travis: So why do you do it?
+​
+Jimmy: I don't know, I like the lights, I like the crowd, I like the...they f\*cking like me.
+​
+Travis: What about the horses?
+Do you like them?...
+​
+Let me tell you something, Jimmy.
+To be any good at this game...you gotta do it for the horse.
+​
+And where you're goin, a horse is going to be your only f\*cking friend and you two are going to have to figure it the f\*ck out.
+​
+And that's all cowboyin' is...
+​
+**It's you and a horse, doing a job, trying like hell to not let the other down.**